-A most beautiful, warm season, clump forming native prairie grass!
-Prairie Dropseed forms cascading tufts of emerald-green foliage with airy, popcorn scented seed heads.
-Excellent heat and drought tolerance makes this a great choice for tough, dry sites.
+A most beautiful, warm season, clump-forming native prairie grass!
+Prairie Dropseed Grass forms cascading tufts of emerald-green foliage with airy, popcorn-scented seed heads.
+Excellent heat and drought tolerance make this a great choice for tough, dry sites.

-As it is tolerant of dry conditions, Prairie Dropseed is a good candidate for green roofs.
+As it is tolerant of dry conditions, this is a good candidate for green roofs.

-Prairie Dropseed is used by our native bees and other insects for nesting structure and is an important component of any pollinator garden.
+Prairie Dropseed Grass is used by our native bees and other insects for nesting structures and is an important component of any pollinator garden.
 The seeds are also a food source for native birds.

-Prairie Dropseed has no major insect or disease problems.
+Prairie Dropseed Grass has no major insect or disease problems.

-The seed heads of Prairie Dropseed have a distinct scent, best described as a ‘buttered popcorn’ aroma.
+The seed heads have a distinct scent, best described as a ‘buttered popcorn’ aroma.
 Don’t expect this scent to overwhelm your garden, however, as you need to be quite close to the plant to catch the fragrance.

-While Prairie Dropseed can reproduce by seed, it is not particularly successful.
-This is a double edged sword, as it keeps the plant tidy in a landscape setting but prevents it from spreading and colonizing in disturbed areas.
-For best results, plant Prairie Dropseed containers to ensure establishment.
+While it can reproduce by seed, it is not particularly successful.
+This is a double-edged sword, as it keeps the plant tidy in a landscape setting but prevents it from spreading and colonizing in disturbed areas.
+For best results, plant Prairie Dropseed Grass containers to ensure establishment.